pagkly/Zed/Investopedia3/Why Fast-Moving Consumer Goods Matter.md

 Nearly everyone in the world uses fast-moving consumer goods (FMCG) every day.
 They are the small-scale consumer purchases we make at the produce stand, grocery store, supermarket, and warehouse outlet.
 Examples include milk, gum, fruit and vegetables, toilet paper, soda, beer, and over-the-counter drugs like aspirin.

-FMCGs account for more than half of all [consumer spending](https://www.investopedia.com/terms/c/consumer-spending.asp), but they tend to be low-involvement purchases.
+FMCGs account for more than half of all [[consumer spending]](https://www.investopedia.com/terms/c/consumer-spending.asp), but they tend to be low-involvement purchases.
 Consumers are more likely to show off a durable good such as a new car or beautifully designed smartphone than a new energy drink they picked up for $2.50 at the convenience store.

 ## Types of Fast-Moving Consumer Goods